-One group case report is due with regard to the HBS Case Kristen's Cookie Company.
-The report should answer the questions assigned with the case, with a brief summary.
+The group case report should answer the questions assigned with the case.
 Each group submits one hardcopy.

 Group Project

 Each group is required to observe, analyze and critique an operation/process of your choice.
 The operation of interest can either be a manufacturing or service process.